Economy of the United Kingdom: 2009 to 2020

 The ten years following the Great Recession were characterised by extremes.
 In 2015, employment was at its highest since records began, and GDP growth had become the fastest in the Group of Seven (G7) and Europe, but workforce productivity was the worst since the 1820s, with any growth attributed to a fall in working hours.
 Output per hour worked was 18% below the average for the rest of the G7.
 Real wage growth was the worst since the 1860s, and the Governor of the Bank of England described it as a lost decade.
 Wages fell by 10% in real terms in the eight years to 2016, whilst they grew across the OECD by an average of 6.7%.
 For 2015 as a whole, the current account deficit rose to a record high of 5.2% of GDP (£96.2bn), the highest in the developed world.
 In Q4 2015, it exceeded 7%, a level not witnessed during peacetime since records began in 1772.
 The UK relied on foreign investors to plug the shortfall in its balance of payments.
 Homes had become less affordable, a problem exacerbated by QE, without which house prices would have fallen by 22%, according to the BoE's own analysis.

 The Great Recession had a long term effect on UK's growth; GDP growth slowed from an annual average of 3.0% between 1993 and 2007 to 1.5% between 2009 and 2023, while labour productivity growth slowed from an annual average of 1.9% between 1993 and 2008 to 0.4% between 2008 and 2023.
+Additionally, growth in GDP per capita, household income and average earnings since 2008 has been significantly below the pre-Great Recession trend.
+The Washington Post wrote in 2026 that the UK had "never fully recovered from the 2008 financial crash".